degaart/scalable-font2/docs/sfnconv.md

 ### Specifying Input Glyphs

 You can add one or more input files on the command line.
 They can be mixed, bitmaps and vector fonts for example.
-All input file can be prefixed with a range specifier, which will load only the specified range from that input file.
+All input file can be prefixed with a `-r` (range) specifier, which will load only the specified range from that input file.

 ```sh
 $ ./sfnconv -r 0x900 0x97F unifont.hex console.sfn